FraserLee/dungeon-note/readme.md

         - [x] larger selection-div than element itself
         - [x] offset by position within drag icon
     - [x] drag and drop tri-state mode system

+- [x] Have changes get pushed backwards to python

+- [ ] Run python script with a file argument.
+Grab single large paragraph from there.
+- [ ] Watch file / dir, re-grab stuff when it changes (pull behaviour from old project)
+- [ ] Save Changes back to file when they're made

+- [ ] Proper Markdown parsing

+- [ ] Further Textbox edit capabilities
     - [ ] horizontal resize
     - [ ] rotation
         - while single-pixel wheel around the point of the thing, mouseover
     - [ ] deselect when clicking background

-- [ ] Have changes get pushed backwards to python

-- [x] Add a global css file
-- [x] Re-add styling from dungeon-note-2

-- [ ] Watch file in python, grab list of textboxes from there
-- [ ] Save Changes when made

-- [ ] Proper Markdown parsing

 - [ ] Re-add menu bar
+- [ ] Genericize from "TextBox" to element sum-type
 - [ ] Lines
 - [ ] Math
 - [ ] Write tests